 “Butter”, I hear you cry – dairy!

-That covers the traditional bread options but why not make my Courgette Wraps instead.
+That covers the traditional bread options.
+But what if you want an alternative?
+Maybe for a wrap.
+In Deliciously Healthy, my recipe book there’s my Courgette Wraps.
 Load them up with lots of lovely salad and vegetables and maybe some fermented nut cheese or hummus.

 So in a nutshell, organic spelt proper sourdough bread is the better option with other alternatives such as homemade wraps being the ideal.
 Just try and stay away from commercial bread even if the smell is divine!